 Thank you so much.
 Thank you all for coming.
 It’s a great pleasure for me to be here with all of you.

 I have had a long career with the State Department Foreign Service.
 Starting in 1989 I was posted with my family to six countries in Asia, North Africa, and Latin America.
 And I held a bunch of increasingly important jobs in Washington.
 I have two graduate degrees — one from Johns Hopkins University in international relations and international economics and one from National War College in national security strategy.
-And in 1991 I published a book about Paraguay, a country in South America.
+In 1991 I published a book about Paraguay, a country in South America.
 I worked several years in the newspaper business as a reporter in Massachusetts and Michigan.
 I also worked in construction in the US and in Africa, where I learned to be a surveyor.

 The Holocaust was a massacre, maybe a long series of massacres, maybe the world’s biggest massacre.